JWerbrouck/CBA-MIDI-emulator/README.md

 # CBA-MIDI-emulator
-The KeyboardCBA MIDI emulator turns your computer keyboard into a chromatic button accordion, emitting MIDI events instead of keystrokes.
+A hobby project made during the 2020 lockdown, the KeyboardCBA MIDI emulator turns your computer keyboard into a chromatic button accordion, emitting MIDI events instead of keystrokes.
 You can use the output with any MIDI supporting software, such as music notation packages (Musescore) or DAWs.
 * Toggle between MIDI and keyboard output using the "HOME" button;
 * Use the "UP" and "DOWN" keys to move to a higher or lower octave;
 * F1-F5 keys are used to play multiple octaves at the same time (cf. registers);